Revolutionizing Healthcare with Cloud Computing: Opportunities and Challenges

 While the future of cloud computing in healthcare is bright, it does come with ethical considerations that must be addressed.
 The use of data and AI in healthcare raises questions about privacy, consent, and the potential for bias in algorithmic decision-making.

 Ensuring the ethical use of cloud-based healthcare services involves establishing clear policies for data governance, enforcing transparency in AI systems, and upholding rigorous standards for patient consent.
-The goal is to harness the benefits of cloud computing and its associated technologies without compromising patient rights or ethical standards.
+The goal is to use the benefits of cloud computing and its related tech.
+We must do this without compromising patient rights or ethical standards.

 Strategic Planning for Cloud Adoption